bkryzz/modcel/README.md

 <b>MODCEL v2.5 is an AGENT-BASED biophysical simulation model</b> aimed at mathematically reconstructing and modeling tissue physiology, possibly starting from 2D images (for backward compatibility with versions ≤2.0, it also includes older modules for 3D simulation of e.g. spheroids or organoids with central symmetry.)

-  The main target application is to input 2D representations of biological tissues, as typically resulting from a histological section or a clinical biopsy.
+  The key intended target application is to input 2D representations of biological tissues, as typically resulting from a histological section or a clinical biopsy.
 The user can either input a tissue map from a real sample (e.g., slides reconstructed via segmentation tools like <a href="https://github.com/MouseLand/cellpose">CellPose</a> or <a href="https://github.com/CellProfiler">CellProfiler</a>), or